greg-js/arch-wiki-md-repo/wiki/_content/english/AMDGPU.md

 **Tip:** If you have problems with the resolution, [Kernel mode setting#Forcing modes and EDID](/index.php/Kernel_mode_setting#Forcing_modes_and_EDID "Kernel mode setting") may help.

-[Kernel mode setting](/index.php/Kernel_mode_setting "Kernel mode setting") (KMS) is supported by the radeon driver and is mandatory and enabled by default.
+[Kernel mode setting](/index.php/Kernel_mode_setting "Kernel mode setting") (KMS) is supported by the amdgpu driver and is mandatory and enabled by default.

 KMS is typically initialized after the [initramfs stage](/index.php/Arch_boot_process#initramfs "Arch boot process").
 It is possible, however, to enable KMS during the initramfs stage.
 To do this, add the `amdgpu` module to the `MODULES` line in `/etc/mkinitcpio.conf`: